cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

 In the spirit of transparency, the demo initializes PyTorch and the SRv6 functionality, however, it doesn't train anything.
 But where the demo lacks in training functionality it makes up for in pings!

-B. Open three terminal sessions on *topology-host*
+2. Open three terminal sessions on *topology-host*

 ![terminal sessions](../topo_drawings/lab5-terminal-sessions.png)

-1. In the first terminal session initialize the test run on *host00*
+3. In the first terminal session initialize the test run on *host00*
    ```
    docker exec clab-sonic-host00 bash -c "RANK=0 MASTER_PORT=29500 python3 /app/test_plugin.py"
    ```

-2. In the second terminal session initialize the test run on *host01*
+4. In the second terminal session initialize the test run on *host01*
    ```
    docker exec clab-sonic-host01 bash -c "RANK=1 MASTER_PORT=29500 python3 /app/test_plugin.py"
    ```

-3. In the third terminal session initialize the test run on *host03*
+5. In the third terminal session initialize the test run on *host03*
    ```
    docker exec clab-sonic-host03 bash -c "RANK=2 MASTER_PORT=29500 python3 /app/test_plugin.py"
    ```